neninja/neninja/README.md

 I'm a web developer and I like animes/mangas, Splatoon, local multiplayer games, [studying](http://neni.dev/ead), customize [my development enviroment](http://d.neni.dev) and [automate boring stuffs](http://neni.dev/log).

 - Focused on **PHP** but also interested in **Elixir**, **ReactJS** and **Hugo**
-- I want to learn more about architecture and testing
+- I always want to learn more about architecture and testing
 - You can find me on [LinkedIn](https://www.linkedin.com/in/nenitf/)

 ## :sparkles: Favorite stacks :sparkles: